raizen74/aws-sysops/README.md

 - Amazon Redshift clusters

 ## RDS
+RDS and Aurora have not SSH available except for RDS Custom.

+**Automatic Backups**: Happen during maintenance windows, point in time recovery, 1-35 days, restore to a new DB cluster.

+**Aurora DB Cloning**: new DB cluster that uses the **same volume** as the original cluster.

+**Aurora backtracking**: rewind back and forth in time (up to 72h), **in-place restore**, **only available in MySQL**

-**Sharing Snapshots**
+**Sharing Snapshots**.
 Using Amazon RDS, you can share a manual DB snapshot in the following ways:
+- You can only share unencrypted snapshots and snapshots encrypted with CMK
 - Sharing a manual DB snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to copy the snapshot.
 - Sharing an unencrypted manual DB snapshot enables authorized AWS accounts to directly restore a DB instance from the snapshot instead of taking a copy of it and restoring from that.

-You can share a manual snapshot with up to 20 other AWS accounts.
+- You can share a manual snapshot with up to 20 other AWS accounts.
 You can also share an unencrypted manual snapshot as public, which makes the snapshot available to all AWS accounts.

 **Patching DB**

 AWS are responsible for patching the DB instance's underlying hardware, underlying operating system (OS), and **database engine version**.
+Customer is responsible for scheduling this events.

 **Aurora logs**